 While bathrooms are primarily functional, they can also be a retreat for the weary or an enticement for even the shyest of guests.
-By making a newly renovated bathroom like another living space in your home, you can create an area that is full of warmth and excitement—a room that encourages you to check it out.
+By making a newly remodeled bathroom like another living space in your home, you can create an area that is full of warmth and excitement—a room that encourages you to check it out.

 If you’re interested in remodeling your bathroom, consider these four strategies for making it more like a living space.